 One of the things I’m asked about most often is how to face the pain of a breakup.
 Recently I was speaking with a woman who wasn’t sure if she should attempt to rekindle her relationship with her husband who left her after she cheated on him 18 months ago.
-I agreed that she did seem to have genuinely undergone a change in consciousness since being without him, but I had no opinion as to whether or not she “should” try to get him back.
+I agreed that she did seem to have genuinely undergone a change in consciousness since being without him, but I also added that I did not subscribe to the idea of shoulds in life.

 What I basically said was; trust yourself.
 There is no right or wrong.
 There’s just what you do and what happens as a result.
 There’s no way to predict it.
 The universe is vast and most of its forces are invisible to each individual.
 Her only real option is to just relax into that flow by simply following her natural instincts.